techaroha/fabric-edge-docs/docs/configuration/secret-managers/set-up-gcp-secrets-manager.md

 ## Overview

-Currently, the Polygon Edge is concerned with keeping 2 major runtime secrets:
+Currently, the Fabric Edge is concerned with keeping 2 major runtime secrets:
 * The **validator private key** used by the node, if the node is a validator
 * The **networking private key** used by libp2p, for participating and communicating with other peers

 For additional information, please read through the [Managing Private Keys Guide](/docs/configuration/manage-private-keys)

-The modules of the Polygon Edge **should not need to know how to keep secrets**.
+The modules of the Fabric Edge **should not need to know how to keep secrets**.
 Ultimately, a module should not care if a secret is stored on a far-away server or locally on the node's disk.

 Everything a module needs to know about secret-keeping is **knowing to use the secret**, **knowing which secrets to get or save**.
 The finer implementation details of these operations are delegated away to the `SecretsManager`, which of course is an abstraction.

-The node operator that's starting the Polygon Edge can now specify which secrets manager they want to use, and as soon as the correct secrets manager is instantiated, the modules deal with the secrets through the mentioned interface - without caring if the secrets are stored on a disk or on a server.
+The node operator that's starting the Fabric Edge can now specify which secrets manager they want to use, and as soon as the correct secrets manager is instantiated, the modules deal with the secrets through the mentioned interface - without caring if the secrets are stored on a disk or on a server.

-This article details the necessary steps to get the Polygon Edge up and running with [GCP Secret Manager](https://cloud.google.com/secret-manager).
+This article details the necessary steps to get the Fabric Edge up and running with [GCP Secret Manager](https://cloud.google.com/secret-manager).

 :::info previous guides
 It is **highly recommended** that before going through this article, articles on [**Local Setup**](/docs/get-started/set-up-ibft-locally)